Klosmi/html-basics/JS-basic.md

   💡 We use the function without using the parenthesis when we ant to make a copy of it.
   `dog2 = dog.woof;`

+  💡 What does invoke mean?
+   JavaScript Function Invocation is used to __executes the function code__ and it is common to use the term “call a function” instead of “invoke a function”. __The code inside a function is executed when the function is invoked__.
+   ([caling vs invoking](https://stackoverflow.com/questions/50884893/calling-vs-invoking-a-function): it is more a semantic difference)

 <br>